durandsinclair/addtwo/README.md

 ```

 ### Set up Requirements file
 Let's list all the Python libraries we'll need in a file called `requirements.txt`.
+Usually you'll find libraries like `numpy` or `pandas` or `matplotlib`.
+But in this case, let's have the bare minimum.
 We'll install these libraries with code later on, but having them on a list makes it easier to do in any environment.

 ```requirements.txt
 pylint